kbindesh/devops-for-architects-masterclass/README.md

 # `DevOps for Architect` Masterclass

-:penguin: A comprehensive devops tutorial for DevOps Architects.
+:penguin: A comprehensive tutorial for DevOps Architects.

 ## 01. Who is a DevOps Architect?